 The existing SOPs on victim referral in Albania are very comprehensive and describe all aspects of the referral process in detail.
-They do not cover all forms of trafficking, however, and are not always implemented in practice.
-Recent reports and meetings with Albanian anti-trafficking stakeholders during the assessment mission on 20-23 February 2015 confirmed that law enforcement officials generally do not comply with the SOPs.
-Very high staff turnover among police officers and prosecutors leads to serious gaps in victim referral because anti-trafficking knowledge and expertise is not handed over to new colleagues.
-During the assessment mission, for example, only international and non-governmental actors in Albania seemed to be fully aware of the SOPs and promoted their implementation.
+Recent international reports and also the meetings with Albanian anti-trafficking stakeholders during the assessment missions in 2015 confirmed that law enforcement officials generally do not fully comply with the SOPs.
+High staff turnover among police officers and prosecutors leads to serious gaps in victim referral because anti-trafficking knowledge and expertise is not transferred to new colleagues.

 With regard to the different professional groups involved in victim referral, during the assessment mission, governmental, non-governmental and international stakeholders identified similar gaps.
-They all reported a need for improved inter-agency cooperation and a lack of skills among police officers, especially with regard to interview techniques and obtaining written testimony.
+They all reported a need for improved inter-agency cooperation and capacity building measures among police officers, especially with regard to interview techniques and obtaining of written testimony.
 A representative of the Chief Prosecutor's Office also identified the need to improve identification of potential victims by increasing the awareness of indicators and conducting joint training for police and prosecutors on proactive intelligence-led investigations.
-Several international reports confirm this perception, as illustrated in the chapters above.